itsadityakr/cocos-creator-2d/README.md

-Here’s an updated version of your README with the newly added projects integrated in the same style, including a Table of Contents and section breakdown:

----

 # Cocos Creator 2D Learning Projects

 This repository contains beginner-friendly projects designed to help you get started with Cocos Creator 2D.
 Each project focuses on fundamental concepts in Cocos Creator.